wessenstam/secretserver/docs/module2/module2.md

       The first time you open the UI, it will take some time as IIS needs to get stuff ready to be used.

-02. Click **Administration** from the toolbar then hoover over **Setup & System Maintenance** and select **Licenses**
+1. Click **Administration** from the toolbar then browse to the **Setup & System Maintenance** section and select **Licenses**.
+Or alternatively, use the search bar to search for **Licenses**.

       ![](images/lab-A-001.png)

-3. From the licenses page click the **Install New License** button
+2. From the licenses page click the **Install New License** button

       ![](images/lab-A-002.png)

-4. As we will be entering multiple license keys, select Bulk Entry Mode
+3. As we will be entering multiple license keys, select Bulk Entry Mode

-5. In the license field paste the license keys provided by your Trainer, they should be in the following format
+4. In the license field paste the license keys provided by your Trainer, they should be in the following format

       ![](images/lab-ss-002.png)